the-teachingRSE-project/competencies/summarised_competencies.md

 This list and description of competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
-Applications of these competencies in an individual's career can be found in @subsec:examplemaster.
 An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require at least a PhD.